pokt-network/smt/docs/SMT.md

 ### Verification

-In order to verify a `SparseMerkleProof` the `VerifyProof` method is called with the proof, tree spec, root hash as well as the key and value that the proof is for.
+In order to verify a `SparseMerkleProof` the `VerifyProof` method is called with the proof, trie spec, root hash as well as the key and value that the proof is for.
 When verifying an exclusion proof the value provided should be `nil`.

 The verification step simply uses the proof data to recompute the root hash with